QubesOS/qubes-doc/basics_user/user-faq.md

 ### Can I install Qubes OS together with other operating system (dual-boot/multi-boot)?

-You shouldn't do that, because it pose a security risk for your Qubes OS installation.
+You shouldn't do that, because it poses a security risk for your Qubes OS installation.
 But if you understand the risk and accept it, read [documentation on multibooting](/doc/multiboot/).
-It starts with explanation what is wrong with using such setup.
+It starts with explaining what is wrong with using such a setup.

 Common Problems
 ---------------